-We review your case, and notify you when App Analytics is enabled.
+7. We review your case, and notify you when App Analytics is enabled.

-Download Package Log Files, Usage Summaries, and Subscriber Snapshots
+Download Package Usage Logs, Package Usage Summaries, and Subscriber Snapshots

-To request package log files, monthly usage summaries, and subscriber snapshots, use AppAnalyticsQueryRequest in SOAP API.
-Log files, usage summaries, and subscriber snapshots are downloadable comma-separated value (.csv) files.
+To request package usage logs, monthly package usage summaries, and subscriber snapshots, use AppAnalyticsQueryRequest in SOAP API.
+Usage logs, usage summaries, and subscriber snapshots are downloadable comma-separated value (.csv) files.

-To request access to AppExchange App Analytics, log a case in the Salesforce Partner Community.
+To request access to AppExchange App Analytics, log a support case in the Salesforce Partner Community.
+For product, specify Partner Programs & Benefits.
+For topic, specify ISV Technology Request.

 Then determine which team members need CRUD access to the AppAnalyticsQueryRequest object, and consider creating a permission set for them.
-By default, admins have the permissions required to request package log files and usage summaries using the AppAnalyticsQueryRequest object.
+By default, admins have the permissions required to request package usage logs and usage summaries using the AppAnalyticsQueryRequest object.

-In a 24-hour period, you can download a maximum 20 GB of AppExchange App Analytics data.
+In a 24-hour period, you can download up to 20 GB of AppExchange App Analytics data.

 Package usage summary data is available to download for 10 years from the summary file log date.
-Package usage log data is available to download for 45 days from the date the log event occurred.
+Package usage log data is available to download for 45 days from the date that the log event occurred.
 Subscriber snapshot data is available to download for 45 days from the snapshot date.